 You can find out further information about Pupil Premium on the DfE website by clicking here.

-The Pupil Premium allocation for Danesholme Infant Academy for 2020-21 is £61,768.
-The Academy plans to spend the money on addressing the following barriers to learning and has used the NFER Building Blocks for Success to inform expenditure:
+The Academy plans to spend the pupil premium money on addressing the following barriers to learning and has used the NFER Building Blocks for Success to inform expenditure:

 - Language Attainment for reading, writing and maths - including the attainment gap between Pupil Premium and Non- Pupil Premium children